 Mitzvah Day International was launched in the UK in 2008.
 Last year over 40,000 volunteers from 21 countries participated in over 1,200 varied social action projects, making a meaningful and long-term difference across a range of compelling causes and charities.

-Such was the enthusiasm and uptake here in Australia that in 2017 we had over 60 organisations participate in over 80 projects in Victoria, New South Wales, Western Australia, Queensland and South Australia; aiming to add ACT to the list of participating States in 2018.
+Such was the enthusiasm and uptake here in Australia that in 2019 we had over 50 organisations participate in over 50 projects in Victoria, New South Wales, Western Australia, Queensland and Tasmania.

 Our Mission and Values

 Bring a little joy, reduce hardship and help the environment